sevensolutions/traefik-oidc-auth/website/docs/identity-providers/index.md

 Select a provider to see detailed setup instructions.

 :::info
-If you have tested a new Identity Provider, not mentioned here already, please open a PR and document it 🙏.
+If you have tested a new Identity Provider, not mentioned here already, please submit a PR and document it 🙏.

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https://pr.new/sevensolutions/traefik-oidc-auth)
 :::